-1 D-1d Description of Containers
+D-1d Description of Containers

-- 2 Remote-Handled TRU mixed waste may arrive in shielded containers with an internal capacity - of 4.0 ft3 (0.11 m3).
-Shielded containers will be arranged as 3-packs. - 5 D-1e(1) CH Bay Operations
+Remote-Handled TRU mixed waste may arrive in shielded containers with an internal capacity of 4.0 ft3 (0.11 m3).
+Shielded containers will be arranged as three-packs.

+D-1e(1) CH Bay Operations

-Once unloaded from the Contact-Handled Package, CH TRU mixed waste containers (3-pack of 6 shielded containers, 7-packs of 55-gal drums, 3-packs of 100-gal drums, 4-packs of 85-gal 7 drums, SWBs, TDOPs, or one SLB2) are placed on the facility pallet.
-The waste containers are 8 stacked on the facility pallets (one- or two-high, depending on weight considerations).
-The use 9 of facility pallets will elevate the waste at least 6 inches (in.)
-(15 centimeters [cm]) from the floor 10 surface.
+Once unloaded from the Contact-Handled Package, CH TRU mixed waste containers (3-pack of shielded containers.
+7-packs of 55-gal drums, 3-packs of 100-gal drums, 4-packs of 85-gal drums, SWBs, TDOPs, or one SLB2) are placed on the facility pallet.
+The waste containers are stacked on the facility pallets (one- or two-high, depending on weight considerations).
+The use of facility pallets will elevate the waste at least 6 inches (in.)
+(15 centimeters [cm]) from the floor surface.
 Pallets of waste will then be stored in the CH bay.
-This storage area will be clearly 11 marked to indicate the lateral limits of the storage area.
-This storage area will have a maximum 12 capacity of thirteen facility pallets of waste during normal operations.
-These pallets will typically 13 be in the CH Bay storage area for a period of up to five days.
-14 contamination on or damage to a RH TRU mixed waste canister or a facility canister may occur outside the Hot Cell during cask to cask transfer of the canister or during loading of the Shielded
+This storage area will be clearly marked to indicate the lateral limits of the storage area.
+This storage area will have a maximum capacity of thirteen facility pallets of waste during normal operations.
+These pallets will typically be in the CH Bay storage area for a period of up to five days.

-16 D-4d(1) All Emergencies
+D-4d(1) All Emergencies

-17 For RH TRU mixed waste that is not managed in shielded containers, the detection of the option to decontaminate or return the canister to the generator/storage site or another site for remediation.
+For RH TRU mixed waste that is not managed in shielded containers, the detection of contamination on or damage to a RH TRU mixed waste canister or a facility canister may occur outside the Hot Cell during cask to cask transfer of the canister or during loading of the Shielded Insert in the Transfer Cell.
+When such contamination or damage is found, the Permittees have the option to decontaminate or return the canister to the generator/storage site or another site for remediation.
 In the case of a damaged facility canister, the Shielded Insert may be used as an overpack to facilitate further management.
-Contamination may also be detected within the may decontaminate the 55-gallon drums or return them to the generator/storage site or another site for remediation.
-Spills or releases that occur within the RH Complex or the underground as
+Contamination may also be detected within the Hot Cell during the unloading of the CNS 10-160B shipping cask.
+In this case, the Permittees may decontaminate the 55-gallon drums or return them to the generator/storage site or another site for remediation.
+Spills or releases that occur within the RH Complex or the underground as the result of RH TRU mixed waste handling will be mitigated by using appropriate measures which may include the items above.